sangharsh-nagarro/docker-basics-assignment/README.md

 - `DATABASE_URL`: PostgreSQL connection string
 - `REDIS_URL`: Redis connection string
 These are set in the `docker-compose.yml` file.

-2. Create a .env file and populate the required env parameters mentioned in the .env.example
+2. Create a .env file and populate the required Environment Variables mentioned in the .env.example

 3. Build and start the containers:
    ```